 - Merton College: Library, Chapel & Beerbohm Room

 Oxford University (founded c.1167) is a vast corpus of stunning architecture such as Sir Christopher Wren’s Sheldonian Theatre (1664-68).
 Over the centuries many famous writers, poets, novelists, critics and children’s authors have studied or lived in Oxford; writers include Jonathan Swift, Percy Bysshe Shelley, Lewis Carroll, C.S.
 Lewis, T.S.
 Eliot, Oscar Wilde, J.R.R.
 Tolkien, T.R.
 Lawrence, Thomas More, Aldous Huxley and Graham Greene.
-This morning we explore its rich intellectual and architectural heritage with a guided walking tour.
+We explore its rich intellectual and architectural heritage with a guided walking tour.

-We shall also take a tour of the Bodleian Library, one of the world’s greatest libraries, established in the 15th century.
+We also take a tour of the Bodleian Library, one of the world’s greatest libraries, established in the 15th century.
 It contains 6.5 million books, manuscripts and maps.
 The beautiful historic buildings of the Bodleian are complemented by a recent full redevelopment of what was known as the New Bodley into the Weston Library, which includes a major new exhibition space and public café and shop.

-Following some time at leisure, we make our way to Merton College, founded in 1264, to visit the Old Library (1371-78), the Chapel (with Sir Thomas Bodley’s memorial) and the Beerbohm room.
+Then we make our way to Merton College, founded in 1264, to visit the Old Library (1371-78), the Chapel (with Sir Thomas Bodley’s memorial) and the Beerbohm room.
 The Merton Library is the oldest continuously functioning library for scholars in the world.
 Its fine collection includes medieval manuscripts, early printed books, and the papers of distinguished members of the College including T.S.
 Eliot.
 Our tour will include a display of some of these great treasures.

 Day 13: Saturday 19 October, Oxford – Hereford – The Cotswolds – Oxford